Rana Waitai: Career

 Following his secondary schooling at Wanganui Technical College, (now Whanganui City College), Waitai was a freezing worker at Wanganui in 1961, a bushman in 1961 at Karioi and also a factory worker.
 He later became a trainee probation officer at Wellington and in 1965 joined the New Zealand Police.
 In 1979 Waitai was the Duty Inspector at Police National Headquarters when Air New Zealand Flight 901 crashed on Erebus.
 He rang Chief Superintendent Brian Davies who was at home in the evening: "We seem to have a small problem....
 We have lost a DC-10 sir."
 He retired from the Police at the rank of Superintendent after 31 years when he was elected to Parliament.

 After leaving Parliament Waitai trained as a lawyer and worked as a barrister and solicitor in Whanganui.

 Political career

 Waitai was involved in the New Zealand National Party between 1973 and 1992, quitting after a dispute with then Prime Minister, Jim Bolger.
 He rejoined the National Party in 2000.

+In 1992 he stood for Mayor of Wellington, despite living in Gisborne.
+He campaigned on improving public safety, scaling back sewage infrastructure to save on costs, promoting inner city living and giving jobs to unemployed people to convert unused office space into accommodation.
+He finished seventh out of eleven candidates.